NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 Getting video input from droidcam had two main issues.

 The first was that the Arch package was broken.
-DroidCam makes use of the v4l2loopback kernal module to create a virtual webcam.
+DroidCam makes use of the v4l2loopback kernel module to create a virtual webcam.
 As the video is not being produced by a physical capturecard a virtual device has to be used.
-When kernal 6.8 was released vl42loopback was broken.
+When kernel 6.8 was released vl42loopback was broken.
 This left a few options to fix the issue.
-Either downgrade the kernal or compile the module from source with a community fix applied.
+Either downgrade the kernel or compile the module from source with a community fix applied.
 Whilst the fix has been applied to the main branch it has not yet been released.
 Neither of these options were ideal.

-Upon further examination it would appear that the default version for arch is: v4l2loopback-dkms 0.13.1-1 whereas droidcam makes use of a slightly different version: v4l2loopback-dc-dkms 1:2.1.2-1.
-According to the github page for DroidCam their version of v4l2loopback-dc-dkms has not been updated since 26/03/24.
+Upon further examination it would appear that the default version for Arch is: v4l2loopback-dkms 0.13.1-1 whereas droidcam makes use of a slightly different version: v4l2loopback-dc-dkms 1:2.1.2-1.
+According to the github page for DroidCam ,their version of v4l2loopback-dc-dkms has not been updated since 26/03/24.
 Arch kernal 6.8 was released on 29/03/24.
-It would also appear that DroidCam uses it's own branch of v4l2loopback as indicated by the "dc" in the package name.
+It would also appear that DroidCam uses its own branch of v4l2loopback as indicated by the "dc" in the package name.

 One user suggested to install the default branch of v4l2loopback instead.
 This still produced the same error, however after some further research it was found that running _sudo modprobe v4l2loopback_ would fix the issue as the module was not being loaded on startup.

-Once this was complete the video feed was outputting in 1080p with surpringly low latency over wireless connection on Eduroam.
+Once this was complete, the video feed was outputting in 1080p with low latency over wireless connection on Eduroam.

 === Calibration